Short Guide to the Bats

 REPRODUCTION

-Unlike rodents that produce large numbers of young throughout the year, bats throughout the New World tropics typically give birth twice a year.
-The births are timed to occur in the wet season so that babies are born when there is plentiful food to be found– i.e. when fruit trees are fruiting/flowering.
+Births often occur in the wet season so that babies are born when there is plentiful food to be found– i.e. when fruit trees are fruiting/flowering.
 Baby bats are especially vulnerable while they remain in their roosts because they cannot fly for the first few weeks of life.
 Bats may not breed until their second or third year of life.
 Mothers often mate immediately after giving birth to the first pup and are pregnant with their second pup while they are suckling the first.
-The eleven species of bats covered in this guide give birth to one baby at a time though twins are not uncommon.
-Insect-eating bats typically give birth once a year.
-These very low reproductive rates mean that if bat populations are reduced (i.e., volcano, hurricane, draught, human disturbance), it may take a very long time for the populations to recover.

 BAT ROOSTS